ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-ci-compliance.md

   - Click the create button at the bottom of the **Summary** step, and wait for the toolchain to be created.

-  **Note**: _The individual toolchain integrations can be configured also after the pipeline has been created._
+  You can configure the individual toolchain integrations after the pipeline is created.
+  {: tip}

 | ![Summary](images/devsecops_set-up_summary_page.png) |
 | :--: |